assembleco/assemble/README.md

 ### Define your own container

-You can run your flow in a custom Docker container.
+You can run your building block in a custom Docker container.
 There is planned support for creating a Docker container by selecting a base image and running commands in a web UI.

 ### Set environment variables

 You are allowed to set any variables you want for your script to execute.
-They will be set in the flow's container as system environment variables.
+They will be set in the building block's container as system environment variables.
-Each flow has its own set of environment variables, and they do not carry from one flow to another.
+Each building block has its own set of environment variables, and they do not carry from one building block to another.

-There will likely be two environment variables that can't be changed - `FLOW_ID` and `FLOW_KEY`.
+There will likely be two environment variables that can't be changed - `APP_FACTORY_ID` and `APP_FACTORY_KEY`.
-These tell flow who you are, and what flows you have access to run.
+These tell the App Factory who you are, and what building blocks you have access to run.
-If you want to trigger other flows, you need to provide these values.
+If you want to trigger other building blocks, you need to provide these values.

 ## Development